aldrejota/base-station-classifier/README.md

 # Detecting Base Transceiver Stations on Satellite Images using Deep Convolutional Neural Networks

-**Goal:** This study is to verify locations of base transceiver stations (BTS) in a particular region by utilizing a deep neural network with which to classify geo-referenced image tiles for presence or non-presence of BTS.
+**Goal:** The objective of this study is to verify locations of base transceiver stations (BTS) in a particular region by utilizing a deep neural network with which to classify geo-referenced image tiles for presence or non-presence of BTS.

 This code base allows the reader to replicate the results of this study.

-**Programming Language:** Python 3.6 (can be modified for Python 2.x) **Required Packages:** Pillow, overpass, numpy, scipy
+**Programming Language:** Python 3.6 (can be modified for Python 2.x)

+**Required Packages:** Pillow, overpass, numpy, scipy

 For questions and bug reports, please email *Aldre Jota* at aldrejota[at]gmail.com.